Atlassian Intelligence summarize Confluence pages: A 2026 guide

 Move from summarization to conversation

-Atlassian Intelligence gives you a "summarize" button. eesel AI gives you a conversation.
-With eesel AI's AI Internal Chat, your team can ask complex questions in normal, everyday language, right from Slack or Teams.
-Questions like, "What was the customer feedback on our last feature release?" get you a precise answer pulled from product specs in Confluence, support tickets in Zendesk, and internal chats in Slack, with every source clearly cited.
+Atlassian Intelligence gives you a helpful "summarize" button. eesel AI adds a conversation layer to your existing setup.
+With eesel AI's AI internal chat, your team can ask complex questions in normal language right from Slack or Teams.
+Questions like, "What was the customer feedback on our last feature release?" get you a precise answer pulled from product specs in Confluence and internal chats in Slack, with every source clearly cited.

 A screenshot showing eesel AI answering a team question in Slack, highlighting conversational AI over the static Atlassian Intelligence summarize Confluence pages feature.